-In May 2021, Dream engaged BlueMark, a Tideline company, to independently verify the alignment of Dream's impact management practices with the Operating Principles for Impact Management.
-BlueMark's assessment findings cover both areas of strength and areas for improvement, as reflected in the Verifier Statement.
-The independent verification was conducted over Dream's assets that were in alignment with the Operating Principles for Impact Management as of March 31, 2021.
-Dream will conduct a verification at a minimum of every 3 years, unless there are significant changes to our practices that warrant a more frequent review.
-Therefore, Dream will conduct the next independent verification in alignment with our disclosure statement published in 2024.
+In April 2024, Dream engaged BlueMark, to independently verify the alignment of Dream's impact management practices with the Operating Principles for Impact Management.
+BlueMark's assessment findings cover both areas of strength and areas for improvement, as reflected in the disclosed Verifier Statement.
+The independent verification was conducted over Dream's assets that were in alignment with the Operating Principles for Impact Management as of December 31, 2023.
+Dream will continue to conduct verification every 3 years, unless there are significant changes to our practices that warrant a more frequent review.
+Therefore, Dream plans to conduct the next independent verification in alignment with our disclosure statement published in 2027.